davidgs/OSPOEventsManager/docs/user/attendee-management.md

 # Attendee Management

-This guide covers everything you need to know about managing attendees for events in OSPO Events Manager.
+This guide covers everything you need to know about managing attendees for events in Events Manager.

 ## Overview